saltyrtc/saltyrtc-meta/Protocol.md

   an array with at least one element.
 Each element in the list SHALL be a string.
 The initiator SHALL continue by comparing the provided tasks to its own list of available tasks and MUST choose the first common task from both lists.
+In case no common task could be found, the initiator SHALL send a 'close' message to the responder containing the close code `3006` (*No Shared Task Found*) as reason and raise an error event indicating that no common signalling task could be found.
 * A responder SHALL validate that the *task* (without an *s*) field is present and contains one of the task it has previously offered to the initiator.